romanishutovr/procise/content/en/workflow-excellence.md

   - imageOnTheRight: true
     title: Metrics & KPIs
     buttonLabel: Learn more
-    subtitle: Make your processes measurable and managable with the help of key performance indicators.
+    subtitle: " Make your processes measurable and managable with the help of key performance indicators."
     buttonLink: "#"
     image: /assets/images/metrciskpis-1.png
 ---